girlsintechswitzerland/resources/README.md

 #### [Experts](./experts)

 Are you looking for someone to consult you regarding diversity in tech in your organization?
+Are you looking for a woman in tech as a speaker for your next event?
 Find experts that are skilled and experienced to host workshops, give talks, or coach the members of your organization.

 #### [Knowledge Sharing](./knowledge-sharing)